-Last year, Jordan Cramond started his series regular role of Tyler Warren in the new series of The Demon Headmaster on CBBC, a reboot of the 1990s classic which starred Terrence Hardiman and Frances Amey.
+Last year, Jordan Cramond started his series regular role of Tyler Warren in the new series of The Demon Headmaster on CBBC, a sequel to the 1990s classic which starred Terrence Hardiman and Frances Amey.
 Before joining the cast of The Demon Headmaster, Jordan played George in the screen adaptation of David Walliams’ The Midnight Gang, and was part of Glasgow’s Funniest Kids on YouTube.
-We caught up with Jordan about working on the reboot of The Demon Headmaster, being cast as Tyler Warren and filming for The Midnight Gang.
+We caught up with Jordan about working on the new series of The Demon Headmaster, being cast as Tyler Warren and filming for The Midnight Gang.

 Can you tell us about playing Tyler Warren in the remake of The Demon Headmaster?